 Voice 1 for the bridge is not really what you’d expect if you follow what Merrow was using previously.
 The dry, flat, congested, itchy tone is left behind.
 It’s superseded with a character that far more transient with responsiveness to spare.
 In Fluence fashion, you get lots of headroom that translates into the dynamics you want to accentuate the nuances in your playing style.
 There is precision and focus without being sterile and brittle.
 The mids have a bit of a snarl going on.
 Highs are snappy.

 Voice 2 is like there’s a bit of sag dialed in to pump in a little more presence across the bandwidth.
 This tone might fall under what some might think of as vintage-hot.
 Some of the marketing suggests you can get a little ‘brown’ with the Merrow bridge Voice 2.
 The deal is that ‘brown’ has come to cover so many different things over the past 40 years.
 I’ve laid hands on the majority of the ‘brown’ pickups out there.
 And there is just no way to win with the aficionados of that tonal goal.
 So… check out a clip from Keith’s Instagram of Voice 2 to let your ears do the talking.
 Now you’re about to head over to Keith’s Instagram account, you may notice he has a fair number of followers thanks to his talents!
 But, are all of these followers from organic methods or has he used an instagram manager to help him along the way?
 Let us know in the comments what you think?
 Either way, Keith has pulled off some serious progress in the last year or two.
+He serves as a good example for others looking to showcase their talents online and become the masters of their own promotion with the goal of maximizing their instagram followers to reach the most amount of people that they can.
 Here’s the post:

 Both Voice 1 and Voice 2 work out really well on a clean amp tone.
 Slightly full, but not so pushy that it invites nasty break up.
 Voice 3 on the Merrow bridge is clean and glassy and sparkly.
 All in the way that you expect a single coil to be.